 Rotterdam manages to be both funny, warm and deeply moving.
-It's four characters are all carefully painted and performed and all of them are people you want to spend time with, flaws and all.
+Its four characters are carefully drawn and performed and all of them are people you want to spend time with, flaws and all.
 There is never a dull moment - it is fast-paced without skirting over the many issues the scenario raises.

 It feels fresh, contemporary and what fringe theatre should be right now.
 I'm giving it five stars and that's not at all to do with having a girl crush on Anna Martine.